woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode2.md

 **Susan**: Oh, I date occasionally, but my work keeps me busy.

-**Harry**: Ooh, speaking of keeping busy-I have an early start tomorrow, and the baby-sitter has to get home.
+**Harry**: Ooh, speaking of keeping busy—I have an early start tomorrow, and the baby-sitter has to get home.
 Where did the time go?
 It’s midnight.
-Thank you,

-Susan.I had a nice evening.
+Thank you, Susan.
+I had a nice evening.

 **Susan**: Me, too, Harry.
 Harry?